Suryaprasadindra/data---engineer-project/README.md

-# data---engineer-project
+# data-engineer-project1
-this repo is creating data model and database with python
+this repo is creating data model for availability data sets. making connection to postgres sql server with python. creating database,tables and inserting data into tables with python.